tliron/sincerity/README.md

 Sincerity is a tool for installing and bootstrapping software stacks on top of the JVM.
 It makes these otherwise tedious tasks easy, simple and fun.

-Please see the main [Sincerity](http://threecrickets.com/sincerity/) site for comprehensive documentation.
+Please see the [Sincerity web site](http://threecrickets.com/sincerity/) for comprehensive documentation.

 Building Sincerity